benjjvi/iTunesRPC-Remastered/README.md

 1. Paused message
 2. Album Artwork (limited due to discord API)
 3. Error Checking (is Discord open?
 If not, open it.)
+4. Rewind Support (before, rewinding wouldn't modify anything with the client, but now it changes the time left variable.)